 About Us

 The UCLA Center for Autism Research and Treatment (CART), led by Daniel Geschwind, MD, PhD and Susan Bookheimer, PhD, comprises outstanding faculty from the UCLA Departments of Psychiatry and Biobehavioral Sciences, Neurology, Human Genetics, Pediatrics, Biostatistics, and the Graduate School of Education and Information Studies.
-The collaborative CART team of clinicians and scientists have integrated their research, clinical, and treatment programs to provide a unique, groundbreaking multidisciplinary approach to studying and caring for individuals with ASD—including studies in molecular genetics, brain imaging, and infant/toddler development, the use of scientific models, and interventions for infants through adults, including children who are minimally verbal.
-In addition, CART faculty work to build strong partnerships with members of the autism community.
+The collaborative CART team of clinicians and scientists have integrated their research, clinical, and treatment programs to provide a unique, groundbreaking multidisciplinary approach to studying and caring for individuals with autism spectrum disorder (ASD)—including studies in molecular genetics, brain imaging, and infant/toddler development, the use of scientific models, and interventions for infants through adults, including children who are minimally verbal.

 Scientific Research

 CART scientists pursue innovative scientific investigations to uncover the underlying causes of ASD, identify markers of risk and prognosis, and advance the science of ASD treatments.
-They then disseminate these findings to the community in order to promote best practices in clinical care and treatment and to help caregivers understand scientific discoveries.
+CART scientists then disseminate research findings to the community to promote best practices in clinical care and treatment and to help caregivers understand scientific discoveries.
+A significant portion of the research is grounded in and shaped by the community.

 Clinical Care

-The UCLA Child and Adult Neurodevelopmental (CAN) Clinic, lead by James McCracken, MD and Amanda Gulsrud, PhD, within CART offers comprehensive diagnostic evaluations and pioneering treatment for children with a wide range of developmental disabilities, and it is the primary home for outpatient care for individuals with ASD of all ages.
-A newly developed clinical arm of the CAN Clinic, known as the Care and Research in Neurogenetics (CARING) Clinic, provides multidisciplinary evaluation and care for children with suspected or identified genetic variants that relate to their neurodevelopmental disorder.
-These two clinics bring together outstanding clinicians from multiple disciplines—including psychology, neurology, psychiatry, and genetics.
+The UCLA Child and Adult Neurodevelopmental (CAN) Clinic, led by Amanda Gulsrud, PhD and Benjamin Schneider, MD within CART offers comprehensive diagnostic evaluations and pioneering treatment for children with a wide range of developmental disabilities, and it is the primary home for outpatient care for individuals with ASD of all ages.
+The CAN Clinic brings together outstanding clinicians from multiple disciplines—including psychology, neurology, psychiatry, and genetics.

 Treatment Programs